manasakani/manasakani.github.io/_pages/about.md

 *  **High performance scientific computing** - optimizing custom simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance

-If you've come across my work and have any questions or ideas for future work, let's discuss!
+If you've come across my work and have questions or ideas for future work together, let's discuss!

 [This website was just started, and a work in progress!]